magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/install-dependencies/index.md

    These dependencies allow you to use the UI components and services provided by the peregrine project to develop your theme.

-1. Run the following command to install [pwa-buildpack] and its standard peer dependincies:
+1. Run the following command to install [pwa-buildpack] and its standard peer dependencies:

    ``` bash
    npm install --save-dev @magento/pwa-buildpack \